cho-hyeonjin/cho-hyeonjin/README.md

 I enjoy creative activities, and I believe that my own daily routine is the pathway to creativity.

 Web development is one of my favorite creative pursuits.

+There's still a lot I don't know about programming, but my expectations are as high as my fears due to ignorance.

+Because there are many places I haven't explored, indicating there's still much to discover.

+I love programming, and I love my life!

 ## Languages